Commercial model

 How the Sophia communicates with your network, smart home devices, cloud services, and companion apps.

 The Sophia by Hanson Robotics integrates 7 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 167cm, a weight of 48kg (with base), a top speed of Stationary (walking legs added 2018), providing the foundation on which this technology stack operates.
+The physical platform features a height of 167cm, a weight of 48kg (with base), providing the foundation on which this technology stack operates.

 The perception layer is built on Intel RealSense Stereo Cameras (eyes), 1080p Chest Camera, Audio Localization Array, Computer Vision.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.